-AACSB: Analytic Accessibility: Keyboard Navigation Blooms: Understana Difficulty: 2 Medium Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs to head and why.
-Topic: Developing a Strategic Vision
+Learning Objective: 02-01 Grasp why it is critical for company managers to have a clear strategic vision of where a company needs

+Topic: Stage 1: Developing a Strategic Vision, a Mission, and Core Values

-12. Well-conceived visions are
+- 12. Well-conceived visions are

 - A. distinctive.

 - B. specific to a particular organization.

 - C. free of generic, feel-good statements.

 - D. not innocuous one-sentence statements.

-- E. All of these.
+- E. All of these choices are correct.